 - 9.5.1 Where there are more children than places available, a waiting list will operate for each year group.
-If parents would like their child's name to be added to the waiting list they must request it, as no child is added automatically.
-The waiting list will be maintained on a two term basis.
-If applicants wish to remain on the waiting list they must request this for the start of terms 1, 3 or 5.
-Any applicants that have not requested to be kept on the waiting list will not be considered for any vacancies that may arise. - 9.5.2 Term dates can be found at www.n-somerset.gov.uk/school-term-dates.
-Any application or appeal that is yet to be processed will be considered for a vacancy along with those already on the waiting list.
+If parents would like their child's name to be added to the waiting list they must request it, as no child is added automatically. - 9.5.2 Waiting lists for each year group will be maintained on an academic yearly basis.
+Applicants will then remain on the waiting list until the end of the academic year and considered for any vacancies that may arise.
+If applicants wish to remain on the waiting list for a new academic year, they must reapply for a place for the new academic year. - 9.5.3 Any application or appeal that is yet to be processed will be considered for a vacancy along with those already on the waiting list.
 When filling a vacancy, all those seeking a place at the time the decision is made (not at the time the vacancy occurs) will be considered.

-- 9.5.3 Children who are the subject of a direction by a Council to admit or those who are allocated a school in accordance with the Fair Access Protocol, will take precedence over those on the waiting list - 9.5.4 Priority will not be given on the basis of the date an application was added to the list.
+- 9.5.4 Children who are the subject of a direction by a Council to admit or those who are allocated a school in accordance with the Fair Access Protocol, will take precedence over those on the waiting list. - 9.5.5 Priority will not be given on the basis of the date an application was added to the list.
 All applications must be ranked in line with the admission authority's oversubscription criteria and any allocations will be made using this.
 Waiting list positions can go up as well as down as additional applicants are added to or removed from the waiting list and ranked in accordance with the specific oversubscription criteria.